kg583/5MAT/6MAT/README.md

 ### Outer Blocks

-The outermost scope may consist only of the following blocks, each at most once.
+The outermost scope may include only of the following blocks, each at most once.

 #### `DO { ... }`
 If the tape is non-empty, bind `$V` and `$R` and execute the block.